The physical and chemical processes in protoplanetary disks: constraints on the composition of comets

-While it is not easy to determine the age of the pre-main-sequence stars, the typical age of the Class II objects is a few $10^6$ years.
-The statistical observations (i.e. number counts) indicate that the lifetime for Class 0 and Class I is $\sim 0.1-0.2$ Myr and $\sim 0.4-0.5$ Myr, respectively \citep[e.g.][]{white2007,evans2009}.
-In order to set the Solar system formation in the astronomical context, these timescales are compared with the range of absolute ages (i.e. formation interval) of Calcium and Aluminium Inclusions (CAIs) and chondrules in meteorites.
+While it is not easy to determine the age of pre-main-sequence stars, the typical age of the Class II objects is a few $10^6$ years.
+Statistical observations (i.e. number counts) indicate that the lifetime for Class 0 and Class I is $\sim 0.1-0.2$ Myr and $\sim 0.4-0.5$ Myr, respectively \citep[e.g.][]{white2007,evans2009}.
+In order to set Solar system formation in an astronomical context, these timescales are compared with the range of absolute ages (i.e. formation interval) of Calcium and Aluminium Inclusions (CAIs) and chondrules in meteorites.
 CAIs have the highest condensation temperature among minerals in chondrites and are thus considered to be formed in the hottest stage and/or region.
 The formation interval of CAIs is estimated to be 0.16 Myr by the isotope dating, which is comparable to the lifetime of Class 0 stage.
 The age of the chondrules, on the other hand, varies over a few Myr, which coincides with the lifetime of Class II disks \citep{Connelly2012}.
-While Class II disks have been considered to be the birthplace of planetary systems, a ring-gap structure of dust thermal emission is recently found in young disks in Class 0 to I as well.
-It suggests that the planetary system formation may start early on (see \S 4).
+While Class II disks have been considered to be the birthplace of planetary systems, a ring-gap structure of dust thermal emission is recently found in some Class I disks as well.
+It suggests that planetary system formation may start early (see \S 4).
 In summary, the Solar nebula may correspond to the whole evolutionary stages from Class 0, I, and to II.